newtheatre/website/_content/get-involved.md

   <div class="col-sm" markdown="1">

 ### What to do
-1. **Write a draft!** This is the most important step, we need to see a play with a beginning, middle and end to be able to consider it - but it can still be a work in progress!
+1. **Write a draft!** This is the most important step, we need to see a play with a beginning, middle, and end to be able to consider it - but it can still be a work in progress!
 2. **Find a director.** You can direct your own work, or have someone else stage it, it's entirely up to you.
 3. **Get it read.** The best way to find advice to improve your script is to get people to read it.
 4. **Propose!** Once you're ready, check out our guide to [putting on a play](#how-to-put-on-a-play).